MaoZiming/papers/6-system-structure/61-os-kernels.md

 - **Unikernel** = Exokernel + Containers
     - Goal: link application with just enough OS functionality to allow it to execute
+        * Instead of OS on top of VMM, use simple library kernel that get's optimized into a application specific binary
+        * Dead code elimination so code size is smaller and simpler
+        * Strongly typed library OS leads to fewer bugs and increased security
+        * Faster overall since system calls become procedure calls over the VMM abstraction
+        * Result: faster OS with less code and 50ms boot times
     - Key idea: run one application per VM, one process per application
         - Everything compiled into a VM image
     - Pros